Sheep-y/Modnix/DESIGN_DOC.md

 1. If file extension is .json, parse as mod.json.
 See example below.
     1. If success, but mod does not specify a dll and does not specify other contents (Mods, Alters, Assets), and is non-root, adds all dlls whose name match the folder (see above).
-2. If file extension is .dll, parse mod info from assembly information.
+2. If file extension is .dll, parse mod metadata from assembly information which serve as a default.
-3. If file extension is .dll, find embedded "mod" and, if found, parse as .json and override parsed info.
+3. If file extension is .dll, find embedded "mod" and, if found, parse as .json and merge with replace.
+4. Check built-in override list.
+If any match, merge with replace.
+5. Check user override list.
+If any match, merge with replace.

-Mods that failed to parse at step 1 or 2 are ignored.
+Mods that fail to parse at step 1 or 2 will not be loaded.
-Won't even appears on mod list in GUI.
+Parse failures at step 3-5 are ignored and proceed to next step.

 Currently only dll mods are supported.
 Data mods is planned in future releases.